nurdwerks/storymaker/Books/Book 3 - The Game of Gears/Chapter 28 - The Samson Option.md

 ### Scene 1: The Impossible Choice

 - **Key Event:** Angelica proposes cutting the gravity tethers to the Zenith Spire to bring it down, despite the high civilian risk.
-  - _Key Dialog:_ **Angelica Vance:** "No more hiding.
+  - _Key Dialog:_ **Angelica Ward:** "No more hiding.
 No more negotiating.
 We are the storm."

 ### Scene 2: The Debate

-- **Key Event:** Kaelen and Jax challenge Angelica's proposed "Samson Option," arguing it will kill too many innocents.
+- **Key Event:** Kaelen and Miller challenge Angelica's proposed "Samson Option," arguing it will kill too many innocents.
-  - _Character Defining Moment:_ **Angelica Vance** — Displays a lack of empathy for Zenith civilians, viewing them as "collateral damage."
+  - _Character Defining Moment:_ **Angelica Ward** — Displays a lack of empathy for Zenith civilians, viewing them as "collateral damage."
-  - _Key Dialog:_ **Jax:** "Is this what Leo would have wanted?"
+  - _Key Dialog:_ **Miller:** "Is this what Leo would have wanted?"

 ### Scene 3: The Compromise